dmitriisem/PaylocityBugChallenge/README.md

 ![Preview](/images/Bug2.gif)

 * * *
 ### Bug 3.
-UI doesn't show an error when trying to add more than 32 dependencies
+UI doesn't show an error when trying to add more than 32 Dependants
 * * *
 **Priority:** Medium